huangnit1024-crypto/Huang-Niting-IT-Product-Manager-assessment-answer/README.md

 •	Address Validation: To confirm that the physical location exists and is formatted correctly for mail carriers.
 •	Shipping validation: To ensure the specific items can be legally or physically delivered to that verified location.
 •	Minimum Order Threshold: Ensure the total order value meets any minimum spend requirements required by the platform for processing a transaction.
-•	Coupon and Promotion Validity: Re-validate any applied discount codes or promotional offers to ensure they have not expired and that the order still meets the necessary eligibility criteria (this can be considered after the initial version of platform).
+•	Coupon and Promotion Validity: Re-validate any applied discount codes or promotional offers to ensure they have not expired and that the order still meets the necessary eligibility criteria (this can be considered after the initial version of platform design).

 7. Order Status Understanding Question